 Elizabeth Slattery researches and writes on the rule of law, separation of powers, civil rights, and other constitutional issues as a legal fellow in The Heritage Foundation’s Edwin Meese III Center for Legal and Judicial Studies.
 She analyzes cases before the Supreme Court, judicial nominations, and the proper role of the courts.

-Slattery also studies and writes about the Supreme Court, judicial confirmations, the proper role of the courts and methods of judicial interpretation.
-She coordinates the Meese Center’s moot court program, which prepares litigators for oral argument in important cases pending before the Supreme Court.
+Slattery also manages the Meese Center’s appellate advocacy programs, including moot court sessions to prepare litigators for oral argument in important cases pending before the Supreme Court.